π¨ NeuroLink Troubleshooting Guide¶

 generate()

-troubleshooting preserved - โ Factory pattern error handling documented
+troubleshooting preserved - β Factory pattern error handling documented

-Migration Note: Most issues apply to both
+Migration Note: Most issues apply to both the new

 generate()

-examples for new troubleshooting.
+examples for troubleshooting.

-Version: v1.7.1 Last Updated: January 7, 2025
+Version: v7.47.0 Last Updated: September 26, 2025

-๐ Overview¶
+π Overview¶

 This guide helps diagnose and resolve common issues with NeuroLink, including AI provider connectivity, MCP integration, CLI usage problems, and the new generate function migration.